ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ---
 # Overview of the Capacitor CLI, @capacitor/cli

-Most of the interaction you will have with [Capacitor](what-is-capacitor.md), the recently alpha-release Cordova successor by Ionic, will be through it Command Line Interface or CLI: `npx cap`.
+Most of the interactions you will have with [Capacitor](what-is-capacitor.md), the recently alpha-release Cordova successor by Ionic, will be through its Command Line Interface or CLI: `npx cap`.

 ## npx?